Flutter l10n.yaml: The Complete Configuration Guide (2026)

 - Flutter Internationalization Documentation

 Master your l10n.yaml configuration and your localization workflow becomes predictable and maintainable.
 Need help managing the .arb files that feed into this configuration?
-FlutterLocalisation streamlines the entire process.
+FlutterLocalisation streamlines the entire process — visual ARB editing, AI-powered translations, and team collaboration built in.
+Try it free.